tap349/tap349.github.io/_posts/2016-02-27-how-knife-connects-to-node.md

 ---
 layout: post
-title: chef FAQ
+title: how knife connects to node
 date: 2016-02-27 01:16:00 +0300
 access: public
 categories: [chef]
 ---

-FAQ
+how knife-solo and knife-zero connect to the node when bootstrapping and cooking.

 <!-- more -->

-## how knife connects to node?

 ### knife-solo